jiaoboxuan/krw_data/README.md

+## Description of `krw_data`

+This repository is for the code that's part of Problem Set 8 of ECON 21160: Topics in Causal Inference at the University of Chicago.
+The professor is Christopher Walters, Professor of Economics at University of California, Berkeley.

+## Instructions

 Included in this zip file are a few relevant items:
 - `krw_data.csv`: This is the CSV file provided by the assignment.
 Do not modify it, nor do you need to open it.
 - `walters.ipynb`: This is the code file for this assignment.